MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 > * Observe how the quantum system's simulated wavefunction evolves throughout the operation

 Applications developed with Microsoft's Quantum Development Kit typically consists of two parts:
-1. One or more quantum algorithms, implemented using the Q# quantum programming language, and invoked by the classical host program.
+1. A quantum program, implemented using the Q# quantum programming language, which is then invoked by the classical host program to run on a quantum computer or quantum simulator.
 These consist of
     - Q# operations: subroutines containing quantum operations, and
     - Q# functions: classical subroutines used within the quantum algorithm.
 2. A classical program, implemented in a classical programming language like Python or C#, that serves as the main entry point and will invoke Q# operations when it wants to execute a quantum algorithm.